vibe-d/vibe.d/README.md

     sudo dpkg -i dmd_2.058-0_amd64.deb

-Unzip the vibe archive and use the "vibe" script to run applications
+Unzip the vibe archive (or git clone) and use the "vibe" script to run applications

 Optionally, it's recommended to create a symlink in /usr/bin so you don't have to specify the path everytime: